Ruby Dee: 1959–1979: Breakthrough and acclaim

 In 1969, Dee appeared in 20 episodes of Peyton Place.
-She acted in Ossie Davis' films Black Girl (1972) and Countdown at Kusini (1976) and the Western film Buck and the Preacher with Sidney Poitier and Harry Belafonte.
+She acted in Ossie Davis' films Black Girl (1972) and Countdown at Kusini (1976) and the Western film Buck and the Preacher (1972) with Sidney Poitier and Harry Belafonte.
 She appeared as Cora Sanders, a Marxist college professor, in season 1, episode 14 of Police Woman, entitled "Target Black" which aired on Friday night, January 3, 1975.
 The character of Cora Sanders was obviously, but loosely, influenced by the real-life Angela Davis.
-She appeared in one episode of The Golden Girls sixth season.
 She played Queen Haley in the miniseries Roots: The Next Generations (1979) for which she received a nomination for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie.
 She acted in the CBS television film I Know Why the Caged Bird Sings (1979) based on the Maya Angelou autobiography of the same name.